 This significant number of live cases and investigations are continuing against the backdrop of a shrinking Enforcement function.
 On average during the last financial year, the FCA had 625 staff, a drop of 11% in comparison to the previous financial year.
 Enforcement investigations are still lasting for an average of just short of 2.5 years, with 76 of the FCA’s current enforcement cases having been open for 800 or more days (or just over two years).

 The FCA’s Regulatory Decisions Committee

 The FCA’s Regulatory Decisions Committee (RDC) has seen a significant 64% drop in the number of cases referred to it in the last financial year.
-This comes as no surprised as, following the FCA’s changes to its decision-making processes that came into force late last year, the RDC now deals with fewer categories of cases than it used to.
-The time it takes the RDC to consider cases has increased to an average of 10.6 months (up by 60%), reflecting the RDC’s focus on more the more complex and time-consuming cases that it now considers.
+This comes as no surprise as, following the FCA’s changes to its decision-making processes that came into force late last year, the RDC now deals with fewer categories of cases than it used to.
+The time it takes the RDC to consider cases has increased to an average of 10.6 months (up by 60%), reflecting the RDC’s focus on the more complex and time-consuming cases that it now considers.

 In the FCA’s Annual Report, the Chair of the RDC stated that he anticipates the RDC to be considering complex cases relating to pension advice, market abuse and firms’ anti-money laundering controls in the coming year.